asyncapi/spec/examples/social-media/readme.md

 Say we have a social network, a very basic one, where all you can do is upvoting comments.

-The individual services are defined:
+The individual services are defined as such:

 - [A frontend application (./frontend)](./frontend/asyncapi.yaml) where users interact through the website, where they can like comments.
 - [A backend WebSocket server (./backend)](./backend/asyncapi.yaml) that sends and receives events for the UI to update in real-time.